 WHY is it an unpardonable sin for adults to ENJOY them???
 Why the stigma??

-To all those "old" biddies out there who tell us to "grow up", who think we are "abnormal" or "mentally ill" or some other pejorative like that and are dismissive: EAT YOUR HEARTS OUT and get cancer!!
+To all those "old" biddies out there who tell us to "grow up", who think we are "abnormal" or "mentally ill" or some other pejorative like that and are dismissive: EAT YOUR HEARTS OUT, get cancer, and GO UP!!
 You have sucked on one too many of life's lemons and have become sour (and bitter if you also include the peel).
 You're too "mature" for your own good and just plain snobbish and stuck up.

 Arthur is a great show for younger kids.
 The show is about a young boy (aardvark) named Arthur who goes to elementary school, being taught by Mr.Ratburn, the strict but caring teacher.
 His home life is some what chaotic due to his younger sister DW.
 The show is mostly about Arthur, his best friend Buster, and his other friends from elementary school learning helpful life lessons.
 I would recommend this show to parents looking for something for their younger children to watch.
 I used to watch the show, and even read some of the books about Arthur, when i was younger.